o-power/meme-generator/README.md

 # Meme Generator

-The user uploads an image and enters the text.

-The image is displayed using an object URL.
+The user uploads an image and enters the text for their custom meme.
+The image is displayed using an object URL and the text is superimposed using an absolutely positioned div element.

-The div element containing the image and the superimposed text is converted to a single image using the html2canvas library, which can be downloaded from [here](http://html2canvas.hertzen.com/).
-The downloaded file is included in the HTLML using:
+When the user clicks on the Save button, the div element containing the image and the superimposed text is converted to a single image using the html2canvas library, which can be downloaded from [here](http://html2canvas.hertzen.com/).
+The downloaded library is included in the HTML using:
 ```html
 <script src="static/js/html2canvas.js"></script>
 ```

+When the user clicks on the Download button, the image is downloaded to their computer.

 ## Local Development Environment